thebigfilecom/thebigfile-com-dev/blog/features/improving-query-latencies.md

 ![Improving query execution latencies](/img/blog/query-latency.webp)

-*This article was originally published on the DFINITY Medium blog [here](https://medium.com/dfinity/improving-query-latencies-f5bb2bc019dd) by Andriy Berestovskyy.*
+*This article was originally published on the BigFile Medium blog [here](https://medium.com/dfinity/improving-query-latencies-f5bb2bc019dd) by Andriy Berestovskyy.*

 ## Background
 The BigFile can host a full dapp — frontend, backend, and data.
 Users can deploy their dapp as a canister (smart contract).